PySimpleGUI/PySimpleGUI/docs/cookbook.md

 print('Hello World')
 ```

 But in the world of GUIs where do "prints" fit in?
 Well, lots of places!
-Of course you can still use the normal `print` statement.
+Of course, you can still use the normal `print` statement.
 It will output to StdOut (standard out) which is normally the shell where the program was launched from.

-Prining to the console becomes a problem however when you launch using `pythonw` on Windows or if you launch your program in some other way that doesn't have a console.
+Printing to the console becomes a problem however when you launch using `pythonw` on Windows or if you launch your program in some other way that doesn't have a console.
 With PySimpleGUI you have many options available to you so fear not.

 These Recipes explore how to retain *prints already in your code*.
 Let's say your code was written for a console and you want to migrate over to a GUI.
 Maybe there are so many print statements that you don't want to modify every one of them individually.